 This induction is known as predictive because it predicts the likeliness of a future event based on past data.
 Predictive inductions are just one type of inductive reasoning; there are many more.

 Inductive and deductive reasoning may sound like difficult concepts to understand – but they’re actually very simple.
 Of course, the intricacies of the subtypes can get tricky; I find myself getting tricked up from time to time.
-But just remember: deductive reasoning is a top-to-bottom approach and inductive reasoning is bottom-to-top approach.
+But just remember: deductive reasoning is a top-to-bottom approach and inductive reasoning is a bottom-to-top approach.

 What Does Inductive and Deductive Mean?